Ask to take part

 Intervention Type : DRUG

-Intervention Description : Adult participants will be administered alectinib orally at a dose of 600 mg (four 150 mg capsules) twice daily.
+Intervention Description : Adult patients will be administered alectinib orally at a dose of 600 mg (four 150 mg capsules) twice daily.

-Paediatric participants with a body weight ≥40 kg and who are able to swallow the capsules, will be administered alectinib orally at a dose of 600 mg (four 150 mg capsules) twice daily.
+Paediatric patients with a body weight ≥40 kg and who are able to swallow the capsules, will be administered alectinib orally at a dose of 600 mg (four 150 mg capsules) twice daily.

-Each cycle of treatment will consist of 28 days and participants may continue on treatment until disease progression, unacceptable toxicity or withdrawal of consent.
+Each cycle of treatment will consist of 28 days and patients may continue on treatment until disease progression without clinical benefit, unacceptable AEs or withdrawal of consent.

 Intervention Arm Group : Treatment Arm 01: Alectinib;